meal-deal/meal-deal.github.io/content/posts/love-js-php.md

 There are only two kinds of languages: the ones people complain about and the ones nobody uses.
 {{< /blockquote >}}

-I've used many languages in my career, Classic ASP to Python, from .Net to Ruby.

-Yet, I still keep coming back to PHP and Javascript.
+I always keep coming back to PHP and Javascript.

-I've find that PHP and Javascript are <mark>used by people who get shit done</mark>.
+I found that PHP and Javascript are <mark>used by people who get shit done</mark>.

 - They are pragmatic
 - They understand business needs
-- They can scaffold and iterate quickly
+- They can iterate quickly
-- They have launched and maintained many projects of all levels of quality
+- They have launched and maintained many projects

 There has been no shortage of cargo-culting in Web Development.
 So it bears saying, PHP8 is not PHP3, ECMAScript 12 is not 2010s Javascript.

-Javascript particularly has been a true hotbed of innovation for years.
+Javascript especially has been a hotbed of innovation for years.

-Although, they may not popular for their elegance, they have seem real practical benefits:
+They may not popular for their elegance, but they have seem real practical benefits:
-- Speed & ease of deployment
+- speed and ease of deployment
-- Large choice of Tooling
+- large choice of tooling
-- Large choice of frameworks
+- large choice of frameworks
-- Many platforms and runtime environments
+- many platforms and runtime environments

-PHP, because of its cgi-bin model also has many benefits:
+PHP, also because of its cgi-bin model has many benefits:
-- Fairly easy to refactor legacy codebases in increments
+- easy to refactor legacy codebases in increments
-- Resource leaks are almost non-existent
+- resource leaks are almost non-existent
-- Caching and scaling are a lot easier to manage
+- caching and scaling are a lot easier to manage

-These languages also have a level of immediacy.
-There is pleasure in finding ways to write elegant code in a language that doesn't prescribe any.
+These languages also have a higher level of immediacy and there is a pleasure in finding ways to write elegant code in a language that doesn't prescribe any.

-They are very flexibile and permissive, allowing people of different skill levels to get going with programming.
-You can be a complete beginner with PHP and get a website going within a few hours.
+They are also very flexibile and permissive, allowing people of different skill levels to get going with programming.

 I believe writing good software is much more than the choice of language:
 - Having good naming and design conventions and patterns
 - Enforcing invariants with static analysis or unit testing
 - Providing effective and rapid feedback loops to developers